FRA-222/OpenSailingRC-Anemometer-v2/README.md

 1. Power on the M5Stack Atom S3
 2. The system initializes automatically
-3. The screen displays "Init" then "Après setup"
+3. The screen displays "Setup started" then "Setup complete"
 4. Measurements begin immediately

 ### User Interface